 Nobody takes Rahul Gandhi's comments seriously : Vijayvargiya

 Senior BJP leader Kailash Vijayvargiya Thursday slammed Congress leader Rahul Gandhi for his comments against Prime Minister Narendra Modi and wondered which ideology the Gandhi scion believed in.
-Gandhi on Thursday in a verbal attack on Prime Minister saying that Narendra Modi believed in the same ideology as Nathuram Godse.
+Gandhi on Thursday in a verbal attack on the prime minister said that Narendra Modi believed in the same ideology as Nathuram Godse.

 "Nobody takes Rahul Gandhi seriously.
 He should first say what is his ideology and in which ideology he believes in.
 He should stop lecturing others," Vijayvargiya said.